Dave Orr: Later years

 While Orr was not able to resume his playing career, he remained active in baseball in other capacities.
 He worked for many years as a gate-keeper at the Polo Grounds in Upper Manhattan, then as caretaker at Ebbets Field in 1913, and finally managing the press box at Washington Park (home field of the Brooklyn Tip-Tops) from 1914 until the time of his death.

-Orr died at his niece's home at 1211 Stuthoff Avenue in the Richmond Hill section of the New York City borough of Queens in June 1915.
+Orr died at his niece's home at 1211 Stoothoff Avenue (modern-day 114th Street) in the Richmond Hill section of the New York City borough of Queens in June 1915.
+His funeral was held on June 4, 1915 at Woodlawn Cemetery in The Bronx.
 On learning of Orr's death, Brooklyn sports writer Abe Yager wrote: "Dave Orr is no more.
 A finer soul never breathed in any walk of life and he was a credit to the profession.
 In a talk on general subjects the last time he was in the press box at Washington Park, the veteran remarked that he never said anything derogatory against anybody, and that was true.
 The writer knew him 25 years and never heard him say a harsh word to anybody."